AliElSaleh/RiftBuild/README.md

 #### Bazel
 ![image](https://github.com/AliElSaleh/Rift-Build/assets/19608222/fe030f44-99dd-4e03-9fb0-2c3f190238fa)

 Bazel can't even work with paths that have spaces in them... like what??
-Just wrap the path with `""`, am i missing something??
+Just wrap the path with `""`, am I missing something??

 Rift Build can handle them just fine...